 For those interested in architectural photography, urban landmarks serve as perfect subjects.
 They provide countless opportunities for creativity and exploration in urban settings.

-4. Playing with Shadows
+4. Playing with shadows on facades

 Shadows play a crucial role in architectural photography.
 They add depth and dimension to images, creating visual interest.
 By manipulating light and shadow, a photographer can enhance the structure’s features.